Sega Water Ski

-Sega Water Ski is a "foot controller-based" simulation arcade game developed and released by Sega in 1997.
+Sega Water Ski is a foot controller-based simulation arcade game developed and released by Sega in 1997.
 The game was built on the Sega Model 2 hardware.

 Gameplay

-Like Top Skater, the Sega Water Ski machines use a foot controller, and the gameplay is also similar.
+Like Top Skater, the Sega Water Ski machines use a foot controller.
 The cabinet design was also similar to Top Skater.
+Players can move the foot control pads left and right to control direction, and perform jumps by lifting their heels.
 The gameplay focuses more on doing stunts on ramps under a time limit.

-Rarity

-Sega Water Ski is a rather rare Sega arcade game, like The Ocean Hunter and Sega Ski Super G are.
-Despite being rare, the game sold a lot of units worldwide.

 Official soundtrack

 A soundtrack containing music from this game and Motor Raid was released on January 21, 1998 by Marvelous Entertainment.
-It is also very rare.
+T's Music assisted on the audio production.

 Reception

 In Japan, Game Machine listed Sega Water Ski on their November 1, 1997 issue as being the seventh most-successful dedicated arcade game of the month.